radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

 ## Close your issue when you are finished

-Once you have finished your task, you need to merge your changes into master, make sure that your merge does not break the build, and communicate to the rest of the team that you have merged into master.
-Here's the steps in detail:
+Once you have finished your task, you need to get your changes merged into master.
+Here are the steps:

 ### Merge master into your branch (if necessary)